PowerGridModel/power-grid-model/docs/advanced_documentation/build-guide.md

 ### Developer build

-If you are a developer of Power Grid Model, you can use the pre-defined CMake presets to enable developer build, including all the tests, warnings, examples, and benchmark.
+If you opt for a developer build of Power Grid Model, you can use the pre-defined CMake presets to enable developer build, including all the tests, warnings, examples, and benchmark.
 In the presets the [Ninja](https://ninja-build.org/) generator is used.
 In principle, you can use any C++ IDE with cmake and ninja support to develop the C++ project.
 It is also possible to use the bare CMake CLI to set up the project.
 Supported presets for your development platform can be listed using `cmake --list-presets`.

-In the developer build the following build targets (folders) are enabled:
+In the developer build the following build targets (directories) are enabled:

 * `power_grid_model_c`: a dynamic library (`.dll` or `.so`) with stable pure C API/ABI which can be used by any application
 * `tests/cpp_unit_tests`: the unit test target for the C++ core using the `doctest` framework.